Car-derived pure electric van offers big driving range but limited payload

 How does it compare to the rival Fiesta Van?

-We've got a full comparison test of these Zoe Van and the Fiesta Van, but here's a quick breakdown.
+We've got a full comparison test of the Zoe Van and the Fiesta Van, but here's a quick breakdown.
 The Fiesta Van isn’t limited by range or charging time, comes well equipped, is more easily maintained (since no specialist electric vehicle training is required) and is more fun to drive – if that matters to you.

 The Zoe is very refined, produces zero emissions in motion, arguably has a better load space and offers access to that load space via the car’s rear side doors – which remain in place in the van, but with blank panels instead of windows.
 The Fiesta Van has no rear side doors at all.